Bill Walton: Legacy

 "I'm here to try and make amends for the mistakes and errors of the past", Walton, said to the press in returning to Portland in 2009.
 "I regret that I wasn't a better person.
 A better player.
 I regret that I got hurt.
 I regret the circumstances in which I left the Portland Trail Blazers family.
 I just wish I could do a lot of things over, but I can't.
 So I'm here to apologize, to try and make amends, and to try and start over and make it better."

-Said Walton reflecting on his career: "I loved basketball.
+Walton said, reflecting on his career: "I loved basketball.
 And I was going to go until I couldn't go anymore.
 I had no desire to ever stop playing.
 I've never met anybody who stopped playing voluntarily.
 I ground my body up.
 I've had 37 (38 now) orthopedic operations.
 I ground my feet up into dust.
 I've got a new knee.
 I've got a new spine.
 I'm the lucky one, in that I never thought going through all of it that I would be healthy at the end.
 And I almost wasn't.
 But I'm all better now."

-"I would love to play one more game", Walton said he wished.
+"I would love to play one more game", Walton said.
 "But then I would want to play another one.
 And another one.
 But I will take one."